This story is being updated as news develops during this crisis. The last update was on Friday, April 3.

 Bats are known to host many coronaviruses.
 In most cases, however, they don’t pass the virus directly on to people.
 SARS probably first jumped from bats into raccoon dogs or palm civets before making the leap to humans.
 (People in Asia sometimes eat civets, bats and other animals.)
 MERS went from bats to camels before leaping to humans.

 A paper published January 22 in the Journal of Medical Virology suggests that parts of the new coronavirus appear to have come from bat coronaviruses — but that snakes then may have passed the virus to people.
-Many virologists, however, doubt that are skeptical of that.
+Many virologists, however, doubt are skeptical of that.
 Other analyses have proposed that unusual mammals known as pangolins might be the source.
-But coronaviruses from pangolins are not as closely related to SARS-CoV-2 as are bat viruses.
-So the mystery is far from solved.

 Why does knowing the virus’s origin matter?